This post may contain affiliate links. Please read our disclosure policy.

 Below is just a list of ingredients to check if you have and that you’ll need to make this soup.
 Full measurements will be listed further down below in the recipe card.

-- Jalapeno pepper: adds a nice taste.
+- Jalapeno pepper: Adds a nice touch of heat.
 A lot of times, my kids can’t handle spice, so I skip it.

 How to make vegetarian tortilla soup in a crockpot or slow cooker